Akpo Sodje: Port Vale

 On 5 August 2006, his prolific strike partnership with Leon Constantine had begun – Constantine scoring a brace and Sodje putting the third past Leyton Orient in a 3–0 win.
-Three days later he scored the only goal at Boundary Park.
-The pair teamed up to put one each past Preston North End in the League Cup, by the season's end the pair had 42 goals, sixteen coming from Sodje.
+He scored the only goal at Boundary Park three days later.
+The pair teamed up to put one each past Preston North End in the League Cup; by the season's end, the pair had 42 goals, 16 coming from Sodje.
 On 10 March 2007, he also became the first Port Vale player to score four goals in an away league match since Lewis Campbell in 1893, as Vale completed a 5–1 victory at Millmoor against Rotherham United.
 His hat-trick came in just 18 minutes to break a spell of eight games without scoring.
 Awarded with the player of the year award, he stated his aim of trying to beat Constantine's 26 goals last season and try to get Vale into the Championship in 2007–08.